GetStream/vg/README.md

 # you cd to this directory it will be activated automatically.
 vg init

 # All go commands are now executed from within your workspace.
-The followinging
+The following
 # will install github.com/pkg/errors inside the workspace
 go get github.com/pkg/errors